-Completed applications are returned to Margarita Roman and processed through the Graduate Advisor and Graduate Division for approval.
-Students can't graduate with a Grade Delay or Incomplete grades.
+Completed applications are returned to Dawn Loyola and processed through the Graduate Advisor and Graduate Division for approval.
+Students cannot graduate with a Grade Delay or Incomplete grades.

-Petition to Change Degree Objective from the MS to the Ph.D.:
+Application to Change Degree Objective from the MS to the Ph.D.

-Applications to Change Degree Objective are submitted a year in advance and no later than January 5th for consideration to start the Ph.D. the following fall quarter.
-Two new letters of recommendation from UCR Statistics faculty are required with the application.
-The department will determine eligibility based on the following requirements: Pass comprehensive exams at Ph.D. level, excellent performance in classes, completion of Ph.D. required coursework and strong recommendation by faculty on student's ability to conduct research.
-The MS students would have to compete with new Ph.D. applicants and the final admission decision will be made by the department graduate admissions committee.
+The applications to Change Degree Objective is submitted a year in advance and no later than January 5th for consideration to start the Ph.D. the following fall quarter.
+Please submit your applications here and contact Dawn Loyola with any questions.
+MS students need to compete with new Ph.D. applicants for admissions and financial support.
+The final admission decision will be made by the department graduate admissions committee.

-Forms Needed Towards End of Degree: There are several forms that M.S. students will need to complete, such as Advancement to Candidacy and Graduation forms.
-For international students, additional forms may include Optional Practical Training (OPT) and Curricular Practical Training (CPT).
+To file for degree completion, MS students need to submit the Advancement to Candidacy and Graduation forms.
+For international students, additional forms may include Optional Practical Training (OPT) and Curricular Practical Training (CPT), depending on the individual situation.

-Submit these forms to Margarita Roman (not the Graduate Advisor), at least two weeks before the deadlines to ensure time to process for review and approval by the Graduate Advisor.
-If forms are submitted less than two weeks, approvals may not be guaranteed.
-Avoid any delays and submit your forms early.
+Submit the forms to Dawn Loyola at least two weeks before the deadlines.
+If forms are submitted less than two weeks before the deadline, approval is not guaranteed.
+Please avoid delays and submit your forms early.

-Helpful Deadlines MS advancement to candidacy due: First day of instruction of graduation quarter.
+MS advancement to candidacy due: First day of instruction of graduation quarter.
 See Graduate Divisions Deadlines Commencement Petition due: See Graduate Divisions Deadlines CPT Application due: At least two weeks before completion of degree.
 Learn more from the International Students and Scholars Office.
 OPT Application due: 90 days in advance of your completion date and when you plan to begin work, and up to 60 days after your completion date.
 Learn more from the International Students and Scholars Office.
-(These forms will be voided if students do not pass comprehensive exams)